Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 12 months

-EnforcementFAA / Airport operator / Local law enforcement
+EnforcementFAA / State police / Local law enforcement

-Reckless drone operation causing disruption to aircraft safety (KRS 183.086)
+Reckless drone operation causing disruption to safe air travel (KRS 183.086)

 ImprisonmentUp to 5 years

-Applies when violation causes significant course change or serious disruption to safe air travel threatening passenger and crew safety
+Enhanced to felony if violation causes significant change of course or serious disruption to safe travel of manned aircraft threatening passenger/crew safety.

 ClassificationSame as underlying offense